Liz Wright MIAHIP

 Irish Association of Humanistic and Integrative Psychotherapy (IAHIP), The Irish Council for Psychotherapy (ICP)

-Humanistic and Integrative, Cognitive Behavioral Therapy (CBT), Couple and Family Therapy, Mindfulness, Play Therapy
+Person Centred Psychotherapy, Humanistic and Integrative, Cognitive Behavioral Therapy (CBT), Psychodynamic, Couple and Family Therapy, Mindfulness, Play Therapy

 ABOUT ME & MY APPROACH

+I have been working as a fully qualified counsellor and psychotherapist since 1999.
 My training in many disciplines of therapy enables me to adapt the therapy style to the client.
 I have a collaborative approach and I draw on models such as mindfulness, CBT, and ACT, together with creative and somatic exploration, to access feelings or resources.
 I often describe therapy as ‘facilitating people to get out of their own way’.
-As well as maintaining a private practice I work as a counsellor in HSE primary care and, I also facilitate mindfulness, and parenting training, with the ETB.
+As well as maintaining a private practice I also facilitate mindfulness, and parenting training, with the ETB.